Limitless-TCG/lotp-docs/organizer/reference.md

 ### Setup
 For all phases after the first one, you need to select how players get to advance to that phase.
 You can select between a fixed number of players from the top of the standings (*traditional cut*), or to move players that reached a certain amount of match points (*minimum point requirement*).

-It is also possible to set both, in which case the fixed point requirement will always guaratee advancement, with the amount of players as a minimum amount of players to advance.
+It is also possible to set both, in which case the fixed point requirement will always guarantee advancement, with the amount of players as a minimum amount of players to advance.
 E.g. with a setting of "19 points, 32 players" (equivalent to day 2 at official PTCG Regional Championships), all players with 19+ points advance, but if there is less than 32 such players, some with 18 or less might advance as well.

 ### Timers
 Round based phases can use timers.
 They are optional but can help make running tournaments easier.
 By default, timers will start the next full minute after a round is paired (see [Schedule](/organizer/schedule) for more details on exact timer behavior).